-We assume that the frequency of the light is far away from any electronic resonance at this stage and thus ignore any contribution due to the electronic dipole moment $\bm{\mu}_e$.
-Furthermore, in the harmonic approximation, we can expand the position of any atom in terms of the centre of mass and the normal coordinates
+We assume that the frequency of the IR light, used to excite the initial vibrational state, is far away from any electronic resonance at this stage and thus ignore any contribution due to the electronic dipole moment $\hat{\bm{\mu}}_e$.
+Furthermore, in the harmonic approximation, we can expand the position of any atom in terms of the centre of mass and the normal coordinates as:

-where $\tilde{\bm{d}}_{ij} \ (\bm{d}_{ij})$ are the expansion coefficients of the position of the $i^{th}$ atom in terms of the normal coordinate $q_i$ (or its associated creation and destruction operators).
-We now also assume that the centre of mass, if confined, oscillates at a frequency far from $ \omega_0$, so its contribution can be neglected.
-We can now take the normal mode expansion in the last equation and write the light-matter Hamiltonian in the interaction picture (replacing $\hat{a}_j^\dagger \to \hat{a}_j^\dagger e^{i \omega_j t}$) to obtain
+where $\bm{c}_{ij}$ are the expansion coefficients of the position of the $i^{th}$ atom in terms of the corresponding normal coordinate represented by its creation and destruction operators.
+It is also assumed that the centre of mass, if confined, oscillates at a frequency far from $ \omega_0$, so its contribution is neglected.
+We can now take the normal mode expansion in the last equation and write the light-matter Hamiltonian in the interaction picture (replacing $\hat{a}_j^\dagger \to \hat{a}_j^\dagger e^{i \omega_j t}$) as \cite{sakurai2017modern}:

 where